Menu

 • the frequency of radiation

-The amount of radiation absorbed is measured in grays, one gray corresponds to the absorption of one joule of energy radiated by one kilogram of matter.
+The amount of absorbed radiation is measured in grays, one gray corresponds to the absorption of one joule of radiated energy by one kilogram of matter.
 Another unit of measurement used in the field of nuclear energy is the sievert.

 Ionizing radiations are those that have a frequency high enough to ionize the atoms or molecules of the exposed substances.